 ”We need to figure this out together.”

 That approach requires trust, and it requires the same conversation being continued at home.
-If parents and teachers are aligned in wanting children to actually learn — not just appear to learn — and in being honest about the genuine uncertainty around how to do that with AI tools in the picture, the children benefit.
+If parents and teachers are aligned in wanting children to actually learn — not just appear to learn — and in being honest about the genuine uncertainty around how to do that with AI in the picture, the children benefit.

 That alignment doesn’t happen on its own.
 It requires a conversation.
 Maybe between you and your child’s teacher.
 Definitely between you and your child.